fuzzylogicxx/fuzzylogic/posts/2021-04-05-diffchecker-online-diff-tool-to-compare-text-to-find-the-difference-between-two-text-files.md

 > Diffchecker is a diff tool to compare text differences between two text files.
 ---

-I had cause to use this free diff tool recently to compare two large minified CSS files and it did the trick better than any other’s I’ve tried.
+I had cause to use this free diff tool recently to compare two large minified CSS files and it did the trick better than any others I’ve tried.
 Thumbs up!